R-E-S-P-E-C-T

 It just makes me sick to my stomach.

 Three weeks ago no one was talking about it.
 Not the university, not mainstream media, not the attorneys...no one.
 Except for a few bloggers.
-And I wondered if this would become another "underground" story, like Latoyia Figueroa, Rashawn Brazell and Sakia Gunn.
+And I wondered if this would become another "underground" news story, like Latoyia Figueroa, Rashawn Brazell and Sakia Gunn.
 I mean, it doesn't take much to become invisible, right?
 It doesn't take much for folks to blame the victim.
 All you need is an unpleasant family history (a murdered mother), a not so picture perfect life (a child out of wedlock), a social stigma (homosexuality) or non-traditional employment (an exotic dancer).

 But I was wrong.
 Because the "visibility" (a.k.a. race/power/wealth/prestige) of the accused offsets the invisibility of the victim.
 Now lots of folks are talking about it.